queengooborg/OpenTag3D/README.md

 This is additional data that not all manufacturers will implement, typically due to technological restrictions.
 These fields are populated if available.
 All unused fields must be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF)
 This memory address starts at address 144, which is just outside the range of NTAG213.

-We should do our best to remain within memory address, which has a max address of 0x20B.

 | Field                            | Data Type  | Start Address | Size (bytes) | Usage        | Example                        | Description                                                                                    |
 | -------------------------------- | ---------- | ------------- | ------------ | ------------ | ------------------------------ | ---------------------------------------------------------------------------------------------- |